bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:10:58

-It's interesting that I think if we would have come up with a new digital signature scheme, didn't write a paper about it, just like wrote a BIP up like BIP 340, I would have expected you know, whoa whoa whoa guys you are deploying a new signature scheme let's analyze this first.
+It's interesting that I think if we would have come up with a new digital signature scheme, didn't write a paper about it, just wrote a BIP up like BIP 340, I would have expected you know, whoa whoa whoa guys you are deploying a new signature scheme let's analyze this first.
 Well at this somewhat higher level of combining things, it seems unnecessary to ask these questions.
-And I think that that's a bit the same of like the lower level and the higher level there's more of an expectation to have an academically rigorous look at the lower cryptography part and less at like you know this security of composition.
+And I think that that's a bit the same of the lower level and the higher level, there's more of an expectation to have an academically rigorous look at the lower cryptography part and less at this security of composition.
 I'm overgeneralizing obviously.

 Speaker 1: 00:11:49

-Yeah, I mean if you say it's it seems unnecessary it sounds like the famous last words of the applied cryptographer, it works until it doesn't work but yeah I mean I agree with you.
+Yeah, I mean if you say it seems unnecessary, it sounds like the famous last words of the applied cryptographer: it works until it doesn't work, but yeah, I agree with you.

 Speaker 0: 00:12:01